 If you are looking for a very strong physical class then I am not the Yoga teacher for you; likewise if physical fitness or weight loss is your main aim then there are more efficient ways of achieving this.
 However why not give a class a try?
 It may not be what you were looking for, but it could be what you need in a busy bustling world.
-I offer free taster classes to get you going.
+I offer a £5 taster class to get you going.

 Amidst all the seriousness, I also think Yoga should be fun and relaxed, and approached with humour – you should leave the class feeling better than when you came in.